Alluxio/alluxio/docs/en/operation/User-CLI.md

 The `setfacl` command modifies the access control list associated with a specified file or directory.

-The`-R` option applies operations to all files and directories recursively.
+* The`-R` option applies operations to all files and directories recursively.
+* The `set` option fully replaces the ACL while discarding existing entries.
+New ACL must be a comma separated list of entries, and must include user, group, and other for compatibility with permission bits.
-The `-m` option modifies the ACL by adding/overwriting new entries.
+* The `-m` option modifies the ACL by adding/overwriting new entries.
-The `-x` option removes specific ACL entries.
+* The `-x` option removes specific ACL entries.
-The `-b` option removes all ACL entries, except for the base entries.
+* The `-b` option removes all ACL entries, except for the base entries.
+* The `-d` option indicates that operations apply to the default ACL
-The `-k` option removes all the default ACL entries.
+* The `-k` option removes all the default ACL entries.

 For example, `setfacl` can be used to give read and execute permissions to a user named `testuser`.